asmaklad/TeleView/README.md

 Most of the buttons in the telegram Keyboard are on/off options.

 * /start		: 	Press this on the first time you use the bot , it will show some helpful info.
-* /options  	: 	will show the current status of the differnt options and flags.
+* /options  	: 	Will show the current status of the differnt options and flags.
 * /sendPhoto	: 	Sends a photo to the requester.
 * /vFlip		:	Flips the camera-image upside down.
 * /hmirror  	:	Mirror the camera-image . (unfortunately; there is no 90 degrees rotate )